nazanin-ghaemizadeh/Process-Mining-with-Real-World-Financial-Loan-Applications/README.md

 ---

 🖼️ Process Visualizations
-Below is a visualization of the discovered process model using Heuristics Miner process mining technique:
+Below is a visualization of the discovered process model using the *Heuristics Miner* process mining technique:

-🔷 Heuristics Miner
 ![image](https://github.com/user-attachments/assets/30f7307b-1407-4022-bb15-edbfb08b0d24)

 ---